simonmichau/Cells/README.md

 ![Example screenshot](cells0.jpg)

 As one can see above, the continuity of the borderlines is still a problem to be fixed, most likely caused by bad rounding.
+Possible new features include dynamic centroids, such as splitting and merging of cells.

+## Status
+Project is: _temporarily finished_, possibly with some issue fixing and new features down the line.